Vietnam Women's Union: 2002–2007

-2007-2012
+2007–2012

 From 2008, the VWU chose to focus on “Studying and following President Hồ Chí Minh’s moral example” and ”Building affection houses” for their social and economic platforms, and specifically in the realm of women's rights chose to focus on gender equality in the workplace with the “Women and men work together as equals to share the work in building the family of 5 Without-s and 3 Clean-s” campaign.
 These include, building model roads and streets, creating green spaces for communities, gathering to clean public streets and areas, "voluntary Saturdays" for volunteer work and green organizations, and the promotion of women lowering the birth rate and families not having a third child.

 For women in grassroots areas and in response to the criticisms of unfair standards promoted in their ideal of socialist Vietnamese women, the VWU also began a social program in hopes to have women nurture their “self-confidence, self-respect, kind-heartedness and resourcefulness.”
 The empirical goals of this leadership were to increase participation to 80% in the Women study actively, work creatively and nurture happy families Movement, over 70% information access to non-VWU members about the Party's goals and directives, more than 60% of mothers under 16 having access to family support, and 70% of women using VWU resources reducing familial poverty and working to eliminate childhood hunger.
 The final goal of these five years was to increase the union's membership and local funding with over 90% of households having at least one VWU member.

-2012-2017
+2012–2017

 From 2012, the VWU has increased focus on the plight of Vietnamese women and children who have been or may be victims of human trafficking.
 By setting up safe houses and increasing available information for the public, the VWU has begun training the most vulnerable in their country to protect themselves from individuals and organizations that may be dangerous.
 There has also been national safe house construction for women and children who are victims of domestic abuse, highlighting the VWU's focus on creating policy to protect women and children from domestic abuse and financial dependency during this term.
 The results of this five-year plan will be made available later in 2018 with the announcement of the next five year planning sequence.

-2017-Present
+2017–present

 The 12th Congress decided to further launch the emulation movement “Women study actively, work creatively and build happy families” and two campaigns “Women refine the qualities of self-confidence, self-respect, kind-heartedness and resourcefulness” and “Building the family of 5 Without-s and 3 Clean-s” during the 2017-2022 term.
 The VWU's focuses, broadly, for this term are on improving the efficiency of supervising law implementation that help address essential issues of women and improving the quality of the VWU’s performance at grassroots level and their involvement within the core of the VWU.